-The Plane Quiet Platinum, unfortunately, have a poor sound quality.
-They're surprisingly stable on your head and block a decent amount of noise.
+The Plane Quiet Platinum are surprisingly stable on your head and block a good amount of noise for commuting.
 They also don't leak much and won't be distracting to the people around you.
-However, the poor audio reproduction is a deal breaker for most listeners.
+Unfortunately, the poor audio reproduction and somewhat plasticky build quality may be a is a deal breaker for some listeners.

 The Plane Quiet Platinum look stylish enough but do not impress with their build quality.
 They seem a little cheap compared to some other over-ear models.
 The headband is fairly ordinary, relatively thin and moderately padded.
 On the upside, the ear cups have a distinct style with a two-tone, black and silver color scheme that is somewhat eye catching.
 They may not be the most premium looking headphones, but their style will work for some.